 I've played horror games my entire life.
 Resident Evil on the original PlayStation.
 Silent Hill 2 on PS2.
 Amnesia on PC at 2am with headphones.
 I thought I knew what fear in gaming felt like.
 Then I played my first horror game in VR and realized I had no idea.

 The difference is simple but profound: in VR, there is no screen between you and the thing that's trying to kill you.
 You can't look away.
 You can't minimize the window.
 The threat is right there, in your physical space, and your body responds accordingly.
-Here are the five scariest VR games you can play right now.
+I broke down exactly why your body reacts that way in a companion piece on why VR is the perfect horror machine.
+Consider this the practical follow-up: the eight scariest VR games you can actually play right now, ranked, with the most disturbing one first.

 The Alien franchise and VR were made for each other.
 Rogue Incursion puts you on a space station with a Xenomorph that learns your patterns and hunts you.
 The motion tracker beeping in your hand while you're hiding in a locker is the kind of tension that no flat screen game can replicate.
 I caught myself physically holding my breath more than once.